AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 *  Make sure the [`X-Frame-Option` HTTP header](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/security/xframe-options.html) is set properly.
 *  Take precautions against cross-site scripting (XSS) by [securing your templates](https://developer.adobe.com/commerce/php/development/security/cross-site-scripting/)

-If you installed by [cloning the GitHub repository](https://developer.adobe.com/commerce/contributor/guides/install/clone-repository/), make sure that when you deploy Magento, you only include files and folders that are required for the production environment.
+If you installed by [cloning the GitHub repository](https://developer.adobe.com/commerce/contributor/guides/install/clone-repository/), make sure that when you deploy the application, you only include files and folders that are required for the production environment.
 Files and folders that are not required can potentially expose security risks.

-## Enable Apache server rewrites {#post-install-rewrites}
+## Enable Apache server rewrites

 If you use the Apache web server, you must enable server rewrites for pages to display properly.
 Otherwise, you'll see pages without styles and other issues.

 [Section on Apache server rewrites](../prerequisites/web-server/apache.md#important-apache-rewrites-and-htaccess)

-## Caching in a multi-webnode environment {#config-redis}
+## Caching in a multi-webnode environment

 If you have multiple webnodes, you *cannot* use Magento's default file caching because there is no synchronization between webnodes.
 In other words, activity on one webnode is written to that webnode's file system only.
 Subsequent activity, if performed on another webnode, can result in unnecessary files being written or can result in errors.

 Instead, use [Redis](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/redis/config-redis.html) for both the default [cache](https://glossary.magento.com/cache) and the page cache.

-## Server settings {#post-install-server}
+## Server settings

 This section briefly discusses settings we recommend you consider for the server on which the application runs.
 Some of these settings are not directly related to Magento; these are provided as suggestions only.